Workflow Discovery from Dialogues in the Low Data Regime: Experimental Setup

 \subsection{Metrics}

-We evaluate the WD task using the Exact Match (EM) and Cascading Evaluation (CE) metrics \cite{suhr-etal-2019-executing} similar to ABCD's CDS task \citep{chen2021action}.
-The EM metric gives credit only if predicted the workflow steps match the ground truth steps in the same order.
-In contrast, the CE metric gives partial credit for each successive workflow step predicted correctly.
-However, the EM metric is not a good proxy of model performance on the WD task due to the sequential nature of workflows.
-For example, a model that predicts all workflow steps correctly but one step will have an EM score of 0, similar to another model that predicted all the workflow steps wrong.
+We evaluate the WD task using the Exact Match (EM) and a variation of the Cascading Evaluation (CE) \citep{suhr-etal-2019-executing} metrics similar to \citet{chen2021action}.
+The EM metric only gives credit if the predicted workflow (i.e., actions and slot values) matches the ground truth.
+However, it is not a good proxy of model performance on the WD task due to the sequential nature of workflows.
+For example, a model that predicts all workflow actions correctly but one will have an EM score of 0, similar to another model that predicted all actions wrong.
+In contrast, the CE metric gives partial credit for each successive correctly predicted action and its slot values.
 Nonetheless, we kept the EM metric for applications where predicting the exact workflow is critical.
-So, using both metrics provides a good overview of the WD task's model performance.
+Furthermore, we report an action-only Exact Match (Action-only EM) and Cascading Evaluation (Action-only CE) for some experiments to help isolate the task complexity added by predicting the slot values.
+Finally, due to the text-to-text nature of our approach, we use stemming, and we ignore any failure that occurs due to a stop word miss-match (e.g., we assume that \emph{the lensfield hotel} is equivalent to \emph{lensfield hotel}).
+Moreover, we use BERTScore~\citep{Zhang2020BERTScore} to evaluate the action in all zero-shot experiments.
+We assume that a predicted action is valid if it has an F1-score above 95\% (e.g., \emph{check customer identity} is equivalent to \emph{verify customer identity}).